 Your daughter can nearly look you in the eye.
 Your son begins to ask details about the next trip you never had to explain before (or defend) as Chief Family Travel Officer.
 But time is flying.
-Before you know it, they’ll be out the door on adventures without you–or perhaps, your high-schooler is already preparing to study abroad?
+Before you know it, they’ll be out the door on adventures without you–or perhaps, your high-school student is preparing to study abroad?

-Tweens and teens getting U.S. Passports:
+Tweens and early teens getting U.S. Passports:

 Teens 15, 16 and 17 years getting U.S. Passports:

-The TSA accepts proof of “parental awareness” in this case as either:
+The TSA accepts “proof of parental awareness” in this case as either:

 - One parent appears with the teen when applying for the passport in person and signs the from DS-11 in front of the agent assisting.